On the simplicity of the tensor product of two simple modules of quantum affine algebras: Quantum Affine Schur-Weyl duality

 \begin{proposition} \begin{enumerate} \item The functor $\FF$ is a tensor functor between the tensor category $\mathcal{C}^\ZZ$ and the tensor category $\mathscr{C}_k$.
 That is, for any pair of representations $\pi_1, \pi_2$,

 \item The functor $\FF$ is exact. \item The functor $\FF$ send simple modules to simple modules.
-For a multisegment $\m\in \mathrm{Mult}$, $\FF(\Z(\m)) \cong L(M_\m)$, where the factors in the monomial are obtained from the segments of $\m$ by the following correspondence:
+More precisely, let $\m\in \mathrm{Mult}$ a multisegment whose sum of lengths is $< k$, then $\FF_{k,N}(\Z(\m)) \cong L(M_\m)$, where the factors in the monomial are obtained from the segments of $\m$ by the following correspondence:

 In particular, for $a\in \ZZ$, the image of the segment $[a,a]$ is a fundamental representation

 \end{enumerate} \end{proposition}